smallstep/certificates/README.md

 * `intermediate_ca.crt` and `intermediate_ca_key`: the intermediate certificate
   and private key that will be used to sign leaf certificates
 * `ca.json`: the configuration file necessary for running the Step CA.
+* `defaults.json`: file containing default parameters for the `step` CA cli interface.
+You can override these values with the appropriate flags or environment variables.

 All of the files endinging in `_key` are password protected using the password you chose during PKI initialization.
+We advise you to change these passwords (using the `step crypto change-pass` utility) if you plan to run your CA in a non-development environment.

 ### What's Inside `ca.json`?